blofroth/avocado-manager/README.md

   * uses the backend service to populate a list of avocados to display

-## Setting up Cloud Build with triggers
+## Setting up Cloud Build for images with triggers
 The project is build using Google Cloud Build: https://cloud.google.com/cloud-build/